-From the hustle and bustle of its humming capital city Amman, to the soothing silence of the deserts and their century-old nomadic tribes, Jordan is truly the land for today’s intrepid adventurer.
-On this eight night luxury holiday you’ll discover the spectacular and mysterious site of Petra, as well as experience staying at a luxury Bedouin camp at the foot of the breath-taking Wadi Rum Valley.
-In true Black Tomato style we want to show you the unique personality of Jordan: a fascinating country and a melting pot of history and culture, where modern life and century old tradition live side by side.
-Follow our lead and we’ll take you on a tailor-made tour of Jordan that will leave you with a real taste of the country.
-So what are you waiting for?
+From the hustle and bustle of its creative capital to the soothing silence of the deserts and their century-old nomadic tribes, Jordan offers an adventureland as diverse in its culture as it is in its landscapes—one that will impress even the most seasoned of travellers.
+On this eight night luxury trip you’ll trace ancient civilisations, live like a Bedouin and discover Amman’s new creative groove.
+We’ll show you the unique personality of Jordan: a fascinating country and a melting pot of history and culture, where modern life and century old tradition live side by side.
+Follow our lead and we’ll take you on a tailor-made cultural odyssey through Jordan that will leave you with a real taste of the country.

-Begin your epic luxury holiday adventure by arriving at the Queen Alia International Airport in Amman, Jordan’s bustling capital city.
-The city is famed for its stark contrasts of ancient monuments and modern skyscrapers, in what is a thriving and buzzing capital city.
+Begin your epic cultural adventure in Amman, Jordan’s bustling capital city.
+The city is famed for its stark contrasts of ancient monuments and hip urban sprawl, in what is a thriving and buzzing capital city.
 Here you’ll be staying at the beautiful Four Seasons Hotel, which offers panoramic views of the cityscape from the heights of its luxurious rooms.
 Expect quiet elegance and lavish comforts, whilst being in a prime location for stepping out into the city.
-Why not stroll along King Faisal Street, the city’s famed shopping boulevard in the heart of the downtown area?
-A feast for the senses, its busy souks are full of bargain banter, the smell of spices and the sizzle of street food, making this a memorable place indeed.
+Why not stroll along Rainbow Street, the city’s famed café and restaurant scence favoured by the creative crowds.
+Or try the art galleries of Weibdeh for a contemporary culture hit.

-After a refreshing night’s sleep, you’ll be ready leave the sun baked city behind to journey further north, through a changing landscape of green and fertile country.
+After a refreshing night’s sleep, you’ll be ready leave the sun-baked city behind to journey further north, through a changing landscape of green and fertile country.
+We could stop off on your way at the Carakale Brewery, to taste some of Jordan’s first craft beers.
 Eventually, you’ll arrive at the ancient city of Jerash, considered by many to be the best preserved Roman City in the world.
-With an expert guide to lead you through its colonnaded streets, temples, theatres, public baths and plazas, you’ll be in the best possible company to discover the city’s secrets.
+With an expert guide to lead you through its colonnaded streets, temples, theatres, public baths and plazas, you’ll be in the best possible company to discover the city’s historical secrets.

 Having glimpsed Petra by glowing candlelight, you’ll be returning the next morning for a more in-depth exploration, accompanied by a local guide.
 Inhabited since prehistoric times, this Nabataean caravan-city was once an important crossroads between Arabia, Egypt and Syria-Phoenicia.
 Petra is one of the world’s most mysterious ancient cities, whose engineering mastery, purpose and inhabitants have puzzled archaeologists and historians for years, and still holds many unlocked secrets.
 It’s most magnificent and iconic feature, the Kazneh, is sure to take your breath away.